jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 * *Computer Organization and Architecture* by William Stallings.
 * *Digital McLogic Design* by Bryan Mealy and James Mealy.

+The Stallings book is the main book that we will be using.
-For the Stallings book, either the 9th edition or 10th edition is fine.
+Either the 9th edition or 10th edition is fine.
 I will post chapters to read for both editions.

+The Mealy and Mealy book serves as the main source for the digital logic content in the course.
+The Stallings book contains some, but not all, of the information that I'd like to cover.
 You can find a copy of *Digital McLogic Design* on Canvas_.

 See the schedule_ for reading dates.